richchapler/AzureSolutionsDocumentation/docs/Data_Security_Fabric_wip.md

 Click "+ Add user" and complete the resulting pop-up form:
 * Select user(s) or group(s)
-* Do not add addtional permissions (we will do this in later steps at a more granular level)
+* Do not add addtional permissions (we will grant granular permissions in later steps)

 Click "Grant".